solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

    ![The refresh button above the fields list is highlighted.](media/ex03-pbi-refresh.png "Refresh")

-7. Within the Power BI designer, select **Line and clustered column chart** under Visualizations.
+7. Within the Power BI Designer, select **Line and clustered column chart** under Visualizations.

    ![The visualization is highlighted.](media/ex03-pbi-line-clustered-column-chart-vis.png "Line and clustered column chart")